rizome-dev/flow/README.md

 ## what is flow?

-flow aims to solve two pain points of existing agent frameworks:
-1. both agents & workflows have instructions, and with the use of tools, it tends to get messy
-2. tools belong to agents, which means they have to get passed around
+aims to model [smolagents](https://github.com/huggingface/smolagents)'s simplicity.

-we propose a higher-level of abstraction; the `Flow`. all `Agents` have access to the flow's `Tools` & `Resources`; hooks to datastores such as AlloyDB.
+all `Agents` have access to the flow's `Tools` & `Resources`; hooks to datastores such as AlloyDB.

-the various `Agent` classes are just wrappers for a [maragu.dev/llm](https://maragu.dev/llm) client; which itself is simply an slog instance for logging & a native client.
+the various `Agent` classes are just wrappers for a [maragu.dev/llm](https://maragu.dev/llm) client; which itself is simply an slog instance for logging & the native client.

 all tools take a `Config` struct, which is a wrapper for all of the common information you would need in a typical tool call, and return an error.